MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 See also:
-* [Uploading a package to update an existing submission](./using-addons-api.md#uploading-a-package-to-update-an-existing-submission) in _Using the Microsoft Edge Add-ons REST API_.
+* [Uploading a package to update an existing submission](./using-addons-api.md#uploading-a-package-to-update-an-existing-submission) in _Using the Microsoft Edge Add-ons Update REST API_.

 <!-- ====================================================================== -->